saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 lines.
 Two calls, maybe 150 tokens total.
 Without the outline, it would have been a 280-line read.

+This matters more than just saving tokens.
+When running models locally for coding, prompt processing — reading all the required files — takes ages, often far longer than the actual generation.
+Cutting down what gets read speeds up the whole loop.

 ### Code-tree: structural navigation

 The `code-tree` extension shows a minimal directory tree of the repo (`.gitignore`-